kleros/stake-curate/docs/technical.md

 - extra gas expenses to read the arbitrator on storage on challenge reveals and rulings, and to keep track of the arbitrator for the Dispute (because, lists could change the arbitrator)
 - mapping to get localId requires arbitrator

+A way to go around the potential malicious arbitrators is, get the whitelist back in, but don't check for List Legality.
+Just, if arbitrator is not whitelisted, use a default arbitrator set by the contract (such as KlerosV2), making List Legality not a constrain.

 ## Why adoptions

-Adoptions mean that a different party can take liability over the inclusion of an item.
+Adoptions mean that a different user can take liability over the inclusion of an item.
 Not having adoptions could allow accounts to squat and prevent others from fixing issues with an item, or reincluding it.
 So, this is mostly a safety feature.
 It also can be comfortable to just provide this as an option.

+There are two types of adoptions considered:
+- *Revive Adoptions*, in which items that are non-included, become included.
+- *MatchOrRaise Adoptions*, in which items that are either Disputed or whose owner is performing actions that signal neglect (retracting the item, or withdrawing their stake), are up to auction.
+New owners can obtain ownership over it by either matching or raising the stake that is collateralizing the item.

 Reasons why having adoptions is preferrable:

 - If squatting is to be expected, for items that suffer the consequences (the item removed, and its `itemId` innaccessible), the history (editions, challenges, evidence...) of a single item could become dispersed across different `itemIds`.
 - Some List use cases can become easier if Items are expected to live under one slot.
 Two examples: